Workflow Recorder

 Share when you want

 Sessions are private by default.
 Visit your profile, tap "Make public" on the ones you want to share, copy the URL, drop it in Discord / Twitter / wherever.
-Lurkers see the card without signing in.
+Lurkers see the replay detail without signing in.

 What we see · what we never see